Katy Perry Debuts New Look, Calls It ‘Blueberry Crush’

 Take a look at the video below to see more of Katy Perry’s most memorable hairstyles and colors.

-The European leg of Katy Perry’s Witness tour runs through June, when it will wrap in Lisbon, Portugal.
+The European leg of Katy Perry’s “Witness” tour runs through June, where it will wrap in Lisbon, Portugal.